EldritchBeauty/EldritchBeauty/README.md

-- 👋 Hi, I’m @EldritchBeauty
+- 👋 Hi, I’m @EldritchBeauty, or Troy, or Gab.
 - 👀 I’m interested in Programming, Game Development, and Fantasy.
 - 🌱 I’m currently learning 3d Animation, REACT and JQuery.
 - 💞️ I’m looking for a Programming Mentor.